amitkr2410/MachineLearning-Deployment/PyTorch_BrainImage_AWS_Lambda/README.md

 We will build the docker image using the base image from **public.ecr.aws/lambda/python:3.10**.
-Most of time users run into compatitbity issues with version of python to the python packgae specified in **requirement.txt**.
+Most of time users run into compatitbity issues with version of python to the python packgae specified in **requirements.txt**.
 So make sure they are compatible with each other.

 ### 3. (on local machine) Build the docker image locally